populationgenomics/cpg-infrastructure/stack/README.md

    PULUMI_CONFIG_PASSPHRASE= pulumi up  # empty passphrase
    ```

 1. Add users to the `<dataset>-access@populationgenomics.org.au` Google Group to enable access through the analysis-runner.
-To be able to see Hail Batch logs for analysis-runner invocations, users also need to be added to the `dataset` Hail Batch billing project.
+To be able to see Hail Batch logs for analysis-runner invocations, users also need to be added to the `<dataset>` Hail Batch billing project.

+## Updating all stacks

+After any configuration change, you should apply the changes across all datasets, e.g. using [`update_all_stacks.sh`](update_all_stacks.sh).
+However, make sure that any changes will also be reflected in the `main` branch, as when the state in the repository differs from what's deployed in production, debugging becomes extremely difficult.